Aum3010/ncsu-csc510-2025-s1-g3-clarity-ai/README.md

 6. Submit a pull request

-## License
+# License

 This project is ![MIT-licensed](LICENSE).
-It was created as a part of the CSC-510 coursework at North Carolina State University, Raleigh.
+It was created as a part of the CSC-510 coursework at North Carolina State University, Raleigh, USA.